-DIVAmigrate uses the same logging methods used for the DIVA Core Manager.
-However, DIVAmigrate logs are located in the %DIVA_HOME%\Program\log\migrate folder.
+DIVAmigrate uses the same logging methods used for the Core Manager.
+However, DIVAmigrate logs are located in the %DIVA HOME%\Program\log\migrate folder.
 DIVAmigrate logs are automatically archived and divided into separate files each time the current log file reaches its size limit.
-You set the following DIVAmigrate logging parameters in the migrate.conf file:
+Set the following DIVAmigrate logging parameters in the migrate.conf file: